Precious metal prices up in Azerbaijan

 By Trend

 Precious metal prices increased in Azerbaijan on Dec.
-10, Trend reports citing the data published by the country’s Central Bank.
+13, according to the data published by the country’s Central Bank.

 |